Transfers between a candidate's committees

-- The transferor committee must be able to demonstrate that such cash on hand contains sufficient funds at the time of the transfer that comply with the limitations and prohibitions of the Federal Election Campaign Act (the Act) to cover the amount transferred.
+- The transferor committee must be able to demonstrate that such cash on hand contains sufficient funds at the time of the transfer that comply with the limitations and prohibitions of the Federal Election Campaign Act to cover the amount transferred.

+By taking these steps, Candidate B in the previous example could transfer funds between the two campaigns once the candidate was no longer “actively seeking” two offices at the same time.
 Note that the recipient committee will need to identify the contributors whose contributions are included in the transfer by using memo entries.

-Transferring in different election cycles
+In different election cycles

 When an individual seeks different offices in different election cycles, surplus funds from the earlier campaign that remain after the general election may be transferred to the later campaign without aggregating the contributions of the original contributor to the two committees.